pavelnoen94/pirbadet-slide-timing/README.md

 # tube-slide
-Timing system in water slide in Pirbadet water park
+Timing system for tube slides in water parks